Measurement of the $\Lambda_c^+$ to $D^0$ production cross-section ratio in peripheral PbPb collisions: Introduction

-As mentioned, \alice, \cms and STAR measure a $R_{\Lc/\Dz}$ in heavy-ion collisions at mid-rapidity, with raising trend from low to intermediate transverse momentum.
-On the other hand, LHCb has measured a ratio with no \pt dependence in \pPb collisions at \mbox {$\sqsnn = 5.02 \tev$} in the rapidity range $2<y<4.5$~\cite{Aaij:2018iyy}.These results correspond to smaller $R_{\Lc/\Dz}$ values compared to measurements by other experiments, and are fully compatible with predictions from cold nuclear matter effects~\cite{Eskola:2009uj,Kovarik:2015cma}.
-The \lhcb results are yet to be compared with a coalescence based model.
-These differences between mid and forward rapidity results indicate a strong rapidity dependence of this ratio, and motivate further studies to better improve the model predictions in different phase-space regions.
+As mentioned, \alice, \cms, and STAR measure a $R_{\Lc/\Dz}$ in heavy-ion collisions at mid-rapidity, with a raising trend from low to intermediate transverse momentum.
+Regardless of the theoretical model used to interpret the data, results at mid-rapidity point toward an effect that depends either on the charged particle multiplicity or the centrality.
+The latter can be interpreted as a dependence on the mean number of nucleons participating in the collision (\npart).
+On the other hand, LHCb has measured a ratio with no \pt dependence in \pPb collisions at \mbox {$\sqsnn = 5.02 \tev$} in the rapidity (\pt) range $2<y<4.5$ ($2<\pt<8\gevc$)~\cite{Aaij:2018iyy}.
+These results correspond to smaller $R_{\Lc/\Dz}$ values compared to measurements by other experiments and are fully compatible with predictions from cold nuclear matter effects~\cite{Eskola:2009uj,Kovarik:2015cma} within the HELAC-Onia approach~\cite{Lansberg_2016,arxiv.1507.03435,SHAO20132562}.
+The \lhcb results are yet to be compared with a coalescence-based model.
+These differences between mid and forward rapidity results indicate a strong rapidity dependence of this ratio and motivate further studies to better improve the model predictions in different phase-space regions.

 This paper presents the first measurement of $R_{\Lc/\Dz}$ production cross-section ratio in the forward rapidity region in peripheral \PbPb collisions at \sqsnn = 5.02\tev by the LHCb collaboration.
 The paper is organized as follows.
 Section~\ref{sec:Detector} briefly presents the detector and the data sample.
 Section~\ref{sec:analysis} describes the analysis steps, from the signal extraction to the estimation of efficiency corrections.
 The sources of systematic uncertainties are given in Sec.~\ref{sec:syst}.
 The results are presented and compared to theory predictions in Sec.~\ref{sec:results}, and conclusions are summarized in Sec.~\ref{sec:conclusion}.